 Jacqulin Sebastian, MA, JD

-The links below provide information to help researchers determine the type of review their research is likely to need.
 The type of review is based mainly on the level of risk for human participants.
 The Federal Regulations have defined the term minimal risk as "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests" (CFR 45 Part 46.102).

 With FULL BOARD REVIEW, the research proposal will be sent to two reviewers initially to ensure completeness and to determine the need for additional information.
 The committee meets once a month and will review the proposal at that time.